GetTradeLicense

 Do I need a general contractor license in New York?

-How much does a general contractor license cost in New York?
+What do I need to work as a general contractor in New York?

 Data last verified: 2026-04-02 | Source: NYC DOB / DCWP / NYS DOL